bradp/vv/README.md

 vv will automatically check for updates and update itself once a week.
 You can disble this by adding `"auto_update_disable": false` to the JSON config in `~/.vv-config`.

+Sometimes there may be issues updating where it will not always pull the actual latest version from Github but still mention that you are out-of-date after running `vv --update` - in such scenarios, try `vv --force-update`if that still does not work you may want to use homebrew to uninstall Variable VV and reinstall it by fetching the latest version.
+Note: It will keep all your changes and it is quite safe to do so.
+You can do this by running `brew remove vv` then `brew untap bradp/vv` and finally, run the install command `brew install bradp/vv/vv`as mentioned above.

 ## Usage

 Once installed, you can run `vv` anywhere you'd like.
 If vv can't automatically find your VVV installation, you will be prompted for the path.
 It will also save this into a configuration file in `~/.vv-config`, so you won't be prompted again.